xbyym/StableWorld/README.md

 As illustrated below:

-![Error accumulation under a fixed viewpoint](https://github.com/xbyym/StableWorld/blob/main/show1_01.png?raw=true) Small drifts appear negligible at first, but when repeatedly accumulated under the same viewpoint, they gradually compound and eventually lead to severe scene collapse.
+![Error accumulation under a fixed viewpoint](https://github.com/xbyym/StableWorld/blob/main/show1_01.png?raw=true) Small drifts may seem negligible at first, but when repeatedly accumulated under the same viewpoint, they gradually grow and eventually lead to severe scene collapse.

 **StableWorld** addresses this issue at the root by **continuously filtering out degraded frames** while **retaining geometrically consistent ones**, preventing drift from compounding over time.